Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 Build Quality

 To sum it up in one sentence build quality is fantastic.
-You get your moneys worth build quality.
-Trijicon has been known for there premium build quality for a while now.
-Let’s be real the US army won’t be taking a low-quality build scope now, would they?
+You get your money’s worth build quality.
+Trijicon has been known for its premium build quality for a while now.
+Let’s be real the US Army won’t be taking a low-quality build scope now, would they?

-Well yes I know they don’t use the Trijicon MRO but they do use the Trijicon ACOG & VCOG.
-Yes, its made with the same aircraft-grade 7075 aluminum.
-If you researched about scopes enough or used one already you should know by now why 7075 aluminum gets such high praises.
+Well yes, I know they don’t use the Trijicon MRO but they do use the Trijicon ACOG & VCOG.
+Yes, it’s made with the same aircraft-grade 7075 aluminum.
+If you researched about scopes enough or used one already you should know by now why 7075 aluminum gets such high praise.

 Glass